In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 This process should include how they gather your data, analyze your unique situation, and arrive at their recommendations.
 It should also include a methodology for implementing and monitoring this advice.

-Lastly, one tip for gauging a financial advisor’s experience level is to ask about professional designations.
+Lastly, one tip for gauging an advisor’s experience level is to ask about professional designations.

 A CFP® Professional must adhere to strict ethical standards, complete a series of rigorous coursework and exams, have at least three years of financial advisory experience, and have a four-year college degree.

-In addition, a CFP® Professional must take continuing education classes each year to keep up with the ever-changing world of financial planning.
+In addition, a Certified Financial Planner must take continuing education classes each year to keep up with the ever-changing world of financial planning.

 Asking a financial advisor for a list of their services will help you understand if they:

-It should be easy for an advisor to provide a list of their services.
-You might move on to the next candidate if their response is vague or confusing.
+An advisor’s list of services should be easy to provide.
+You might move on to the next candidate if the response is vague or confusing.

 If there is one question to ask a financial advisor in 2024 that you do NOT want to miss, it’s this one.